 Never has any term been more controversial.
 Even fascists have spoken of revolution.
 The climb to power by the Bolsheviks in Russia is considered revolution, and the French revolution is considered to be that of the Rights of Man.
-Different and contrasting situations, different periods, different problems but persistence which uses the law to force others to do something.
-Therefore refusal also of any kind of workers' or socialist State and of any form of dictatorship of the proletariat
+Different and contrasting situations, different periods, different problems but persistence in the use of the same word with all the consequences that this entails.